huggingface/diffusers/docs/source/en/training/instructpix2pix.md

 Stable Diffusion XL (SDXL) is a powerful text-to-image model that generates high-resolution images, and it adds a second text-encoder to its architecture.
 Use the [`train_instruct_pix2pix_sdxl.py`](https://github.com/huggingface/diffusers/blob/main/examples/instruct_pix2pix/train_instruct_pix2pix_sdxl.py) script to train a SDXL model to follow image editing instructions.

-We'll discuss training SDXL in more detail in the [SDXL training](sdxl) guide.
+The SDXL training script is discussed in more detail in the [SDXL training](sdxl) guide.

 ## Next steps

 Congratulations on training your own InstructPix2Pix model! 🥳 To learn more about the model, it may be helpful to:

-- Read [Instruction-tuning Stable Diffusion with InstructPix2Pix](https://huggingface.co/blog/instruction-tuning-sd) to learn more about some experiments we've done with InstructPix2Pix, dataset preparation, and results for different instructions.
+- Read the [Instruction-tuning Stable Diffusion with InstructPix2Pix](https://huggingface.co/blog/instruction-tuning-sd) blog post to learn more about some experiments we've done with InstructPix2Pix, dataset preparation, and results for different instructions.